oduwsdl/University-Twitter-Engagement/README.md

 ### Twitter Dataset

-The entire dataset used to perform the ranking analysis is published as a JSON [`Twitter_Accounts/UTE_University_Twitter_Accounts.json`](Twitter Accounts/UTE University Twitter Accounts.json).
+The entire dataset used to perform the ranking analysis is published as a JSON [`Twitter_Accounts`](Twitter_Accounts) folder.
 The JSON file identifies the official primary and affiliated secondary Twitter accounts associated with each institution along with selected attributes for each profile (i.e., screen name, user name, URL, protected, follower count, following count).
 The Twitter data is used to calculate University Twitter Engagement (UTE) which is the friend and extended follower network of primary and affiliated secondary Twitter accounts referenced on a university's home page.
 Please note this file contains over 1 million Twitter profiles, and is best opened with a utility such as <a href="http://jsoneditoronline.org/" target="_blank">JSON Editor Online</a>.

 # Results

 ## ODU Ranking Lists

-The [`ODU_Ranking_Lists`](ODU_Ranking_Lists) folder contains the complete university listings ranked by our specific criteria of ARR, EEE, and UTE>
+The [`ODU_Ranking_Lists`](ODU_Ranking_Lists) folder contains the complete university listings ranked by our specific criteria of [`adjusted reputation rank (ARR)`](ODU_Ranking_Lists/Ranked_by_ARR.csv), [`ependitures, enrollment and endowment (EEE)`](ODU_Ranking_Lists/Ranked_by_EEE.csv), and [`university Twitter engagement (UTE)`](ODU_Ranking_Lists/Ranked_by_UTE.csv).

 # Feedback / Questions?